Chimatara/jupyterhub/docs/source/rbac/roles.md

 It is not possible to implicitly add a new user to the database by defining a new role.
 ```

-If no scopes are defined for _new role_, JupyterHub will raise a warning.
+If no scope is defined for _new role_, JupyterHub will raise a warning.
 Providing non-existing scopes will result in an error.

 In case the role with a certain name already exists in the database, its definition and scopes will be overwritten.
 This holds true for all roles except the `admin` role, which cannot be overwritten; an error will be raised if trying to do so.
 All the role bearers permissions present in the definition will change accordingly.